 Also called myalgia, muscle aches and pains affected 13.9 percent of patients investigated by WHO.
-According to the Cleveland Clinic, it’s a common symptom of viral infections like colds and the flu although, says Dr. Glatter, flu symptoms typically come on more suddenly.
+According to the Cleveland Clinic, it’s a common symptom of viral infections like colds and the flu.
+“Whether you have influenza or Covid-19 or any other virus, muscle aches and pains are part of the inflammatory response,” explains William Schaffner, MD, an infectious diseases specialist at Vanderbilt University Medical Center.
 Symptoms in mild cases of coronavirus infection (which is most cases) should subside on their own, says the AAFP.
 The association suggests calling your doctor if symptoms feel worse than a cold.
 Definitely phone first: Officials are asking that people always call their doctor or healthcare facility before showing up.
 Here’s what else doctors want you to know about coronavirus.

 Headaches have been reported in patients with Covid-19 affecting—according to WHO—about the same proportion of people as a sore throat, and both were relatively rare.
 There are, of course, many different types of headaches all with many possible causes, including stress.
 That said, if you have a headache along with symptoms like a fever, cough, and shortness of breath and have traveled recently or been in one of the areas of the United States with community transmission, call your doctor.
 (Don’t fall for these coronavirus myths.)